Integrated Cancer Repository for Cancer Research

 Inclusion Criteria

-. - Adult individuals (male and female) who have a personal diagnosis/history of cancer - Adult individuals who have a risk for developing cancer or suspicious clinical findings - Adult individuals with no history of cancer for normal control registry. - Able to provide consent. - 19 years of age or older. - Adult individuals who are able to speak English or Spanish.
+- Diagnosis/history of cancer - Risk for developing cancer or suspicious clinical findings - No history of cancer (normal control registry) - Able to provide informed consent - 19 years of age or older - English or Spanish speaking individuals

 Exclusion Criteria